Billy Earle: Post-career

 After his playing days ended, he became a part-owner, and managed an independent team in Clarksville, Tennessee.
 On his 1895 team was future Major League player and manager, Kid Elberfeld, with whom he joined the Dallas Navigators of the Texas Southern League for the 1896 season.
 Before the season began, he and Elberfeld had a lengthy salary dispute with the team, and it was not settled in their favor, so after Elberfeld was injured in May, both men jumped their contracts with Dallas.
-Earle, shortly thereafter, joined the Princeton University as a coach.
+Earle, shortly thereafter, joined Princeton University as a coach.

 In 1902, he became manager of the Cuban Fe Club on a cooperative basis, meaning that it was not a paid position.
 He was barred from playing for any of the clubs in the Cuban league due to their rule of not allowing any professional United States players from joining the league.
 It was noted that during this period that he was nearly penniless from losing at poker games.

 Earle died at the age of 78 in Omaha, Nebraska, and is interred at Forest Lawn Memorial Cemetery.